By David Joel Miller.

 Of late it has become standard practice to decry the shortage of willpower here in America, maybe the shortage of willpower on planet earth.
 How did this worldwide shortage develop?

 Willpower One might more properly be called determination.
-This is the will power required to do something that we know would be good for us but that is unpleasant or painful while we are doing it.
+This is the willpower required to do something that we know would be good for us but that is unpleasant or painful while we are doing it.
 Exercise is a good example.
 We all know we should do more exercise.
-It has all those positive benefits like loosing weight and being healthier.
+It has all those positive benefits, like losing weight and being healthier.
 But it is hard to think about doing something that involves effort and possible unpleasant pain when there is that nice warm comfy couch sitting there and there are 36 new movies on the cable that beg to be watched.

 One way to offset this is to turn the negative into a positive.
 Instead of exercising, pick a hobby that involves activity.
 Square dancing comes to mind.
 You get some positive people interactions coupled with the advantage of exercise and it could be fun.

 Will Power Two, maybe we should call this self-denial, is the kind of willpower needed to get ourselves to give up something that we know is not good for us but is so much fun.
 In this type of willpower, the problem is to skip those extra goodies that put on the pounds.
 We know that obesity is bad.
 And we know that eating a few extra calories will over time pack the pounds on.
 But it is hard to connect in our minds the extra pounds and the health impairment a year from now with the one extra cookie.
 Usually, the one extra cookie wins out.